Hepatitis B: The Disease & Vaccines

 Why should I vaccinate my newborn child if I know that I am not infected with hepatitis B virus?

-About 9,000 of the 18,000 children infected in the first 10 years of life caught the virus from their mother during birth.
-However, many young children didn't catch the disease from their mother.
-They caught it from either another family member or someone else who came in contact with the child.
-Because hepatitis B can be transmitted by relatively casual contact with items contaminated with the blood of an infected person, and because many people who are infected with hepatitis B virus don't know that they have it, it is virtually impossible to be "careful enough" to avoid this infection.
+About 9,000 of the 18,000 children infected in the first 10 years of life got the virus from their mother during birth.
+However, many young children didn't get the disease from their mother.
+They got it from either another family member or someone else who came in contact with the child.
+It is virtually impossible to be “careful enough” to avoid hepatitis B for two reasons:

 For these reasons, all young children are recommended to receive the hepatitis B vaccine.
 The best time to receive the first dose is right after birth.
-This will ensure that the child will be protected as early as possible from catching hepatitis B from people who don’t know that they are infected with the virus.
+This will ensure that the child will be protected as quickly as possible since many people don’t know that they are infected with the virus.

 Listen to Dr. Offit explain why newborns get the hepatitis B vaccine by watching this short video, part of the series Talking About Vaccines with Dr. Paul Offit.